Chapter 9:

 “…Ok…”

 “Hey Ammy, you remember all the tricks I showed you to do with your hair, right?”
-The soft hands of Patricia gliding through my hair was calming, though I felt hesitation, and unease.
+The soft hands of Patricia gliding through my hair was calming, though tinged with hesitation and unease.

 “Duh!
 Got to maintain my star potential, right?
 That’s what Loran always says anyway.”
 I smiled over to Loran and Sasha who were preparing drinks.
-“I’m kind of scared about tomorrow.
-You know what?
+“I’m kind of scared about tomorrow, but guess what!
 I don’t care about going home anymore!
 Even if my Dad doesn’t like the show, I’ll be fine!
 I want to stay with you girls!
 Maybe if we save up, we can open a ballet studio together!”

 My excitement got the better of me.
 We were all getting ready to sleep, but I was fired up just thinking about it!
 Suddenly Loran hugged me tightly, her arms so strong that I couldn’t break the grip.
 “Amala, you’re such a good girl.”
 She said solemnly.
 Patricia and Sasha followed, all squeezing me tightly in a big group hug!

 Time passed and we all slowly drifted off to sleep.
-I still remember the last thing Chelsea said to me that night though.
-“Never change, brat.”
+I still remember the last thing Chelsea said to me that night… “Never change, brat.”
 As she held me.

 Part 5

-The young woman stared off into space.
-Her mind was so clouded by sentimentality and wrought with grief whenever she’d mentally visited the past; it was paralyzing.
+Amala stared off into space, mind clouded by sentimentality and wrought with grief.
 “You probably already know.”

 “I know what’s been written.
-4 minors committed suicide, and the staff was charged with multiple cases of abuse as recounted by the diary entries of the children.
-The headmaster was arrested, but never jailed, as she died before the trail could be held.”
+4 minors committed suicide, and the staff was charged with multiple cases of abuse as recounted by the diary entries of said children.
+The headmaster was arrested, but never jailed, as she died before the trial could be held.”

 Amala took a deep breath.
 “I…can’t.
 I…woke up…with Chelsea’s arm holding me tightly.”
 Her chest tightened with an exhale.
 “I…couldn’t get away.”
 Air in the room grew shallow, refusing to reenter her lungs again.
 “I…just screamed, and screamed until someone finally found me…it felt like an eternity, that cold…stiff arm…”